vadvolo/contribs/labs/topologies/lab00_basic_cisco/README.md

 In this lab, generators are organized within the `./src/lab_generators` directory.
 The lab utilizes two specific generators:

 - Description generator
-  In this generator, we employ a description pattern for device neighbors formatted as `to_<NEIGHBOR_NAME>_<NEIGHBOR_PORT>`.
+  In this generator, we use a description pattern for interfaces like this: `to_<NEIGHBOR_NAME>_<NEIGHBOR_PORT>`.
 The device connection map is located in Netbox and is utilized by Annet.

-- Mtu generator
+- MTU generator
   In this generator, we retrieve MTU information for interfaces from Netbox if it has been configured.
 If no specific MTU setting is provided, we use a default MTU value of 1500.

 [Interfaces generator src](./src/lab_generators/interfaces.py)